robertgarofalo/robertgarofalo/README.md

 ### Hey there 👋 Welcome to my Github
-<p>I'm Robert, an aspiring full stack web and mobile app developer with a passion for learning and building things on the web!<p>
+<p>I'm Robert, an aspiring full stack developer with a passion for learning and building things on the web!<p>
 <p>Born and raised in Melbourne, Australia 🇦🇺 </p>

 <br>